 “The artistic image is not intended to represent the thing itself, but, rather, the reality of the force the thing contains.” – James Baldwin

-Traditional European and early American art held a mirror up to the world.
+Art holds a mirror up to the world.
 Art may also represent the realities beneath the world’s illusions.
-This exhibition takes a third path, highlighting art made directly from the things of the world.
-Primarily showcasing the YAM’s permanent collection, it also marks the debut of Butte artist Steve Wellman’s “Useless Objects.”
+This exhibition highlights art made directly from the things of the world.
+Showcasing works made from found materials in the YAM’s collection, it also debuts Butte artist Steve Wellman’s “Useless Objects.”

-Best known as a painter, Wellman channels his humor and Dada sensibilities through multi-media sculpture and layered musical compositions.
-Once-functional objects are transformed by shifts in perspective, recombination, inlays, and repetition.
-Like the objects, the titles are both humorous and poignant, evoking lost ways of working and being in the world.
+Best known as a painter, Wellman channels humor and Dada sensibilities through found object sculpture and layered musical compositions.
+He transforms once-functional objects by shifting perspective, assemblage, and repetition.
+The titles are both humorous and poignant, evoking lost ways of working and being in the world.

 Also on exhibit are sculptures, collages, and mixed media works based on found materials by Deborah Butterfield, Tom Foolery, Robert Harrison, Jennifer Hawke, Kate Hunt, Tracy Linder, Sara Mast, Jon Lodge, Neltje, Robert Rauschenberg, Arin Waddell, and Robert DeWeese.